Unemployment plunges to five-year low, pay grows

 "This fall in unemployment nevertheless means there will be more focus on the minutes of future meetings for signs any member may be close to voting for higher rates," he said.

-Britain's labour market rebounded in 2013, wrong-footing the Bank of England.
+Britain's labour market rebounded in 2013, wrong-footing the Bank.
 It had said in August it would start thinking about raising record-low interest rates when unemployment fell to 7 percent.

 As the jobless rate unexpectedly raced towards that level, the Bank updated its guidance in February.
 It said measures of spare capacity in the economy were the best way to assess its plans for tightening borrowing conditions, once unemployment hit the 7 percent level.

-At the time, the BoE suggested that a first rate hike might come in the second quarter of 2015.
+At the time, the Bank suggested that a first rate hike might come in the second quarter of 2015.

 A factor behind the latest plunge in unemployment was a jump in the number of self-employed people, which hit a record high.